Ex-Google, LinkedIn, Intuit, BMW

 • Card Sorting

-Ali Said holds a Bachelor of Fine Arts in Animation and began my career in visual effects, contributing to major films like Transformers, Smurfs, Conan the Barbarian, and Star Trek.
-Working in VFX taught me the fundamentals of visual rhythm, timing, and emotional storytelling through movement—skills that still form the foundation of my design work today.
-You can find his Ali's credits on IMDb under his name.
+Ali Said holds a Bachelor of Fine Arts in Animation and began his career in visual effects, contributing to major films such as Transformers, The Smurfs, Conan the Barbarian, and Star Trek.
+Working in VFX shaped his foundation in visual rhythm, timing, and emotional storytelling through movement—skills that still define his work today.
+(His credits can be found on IMDb under his name.)

 “As a designer it is crucial to be able to pitch and sell your designs.
 Knowing the vocabulary and informed reasoning will help you get traction of your design by the stakeholders and team members.
 This workshop has helped on that.”